NFL picks, predictions, best bets: This Week 10 parlay returns +2500

 Teams eyeing division titles clash when the New England Patriots battle the Tampa Bay Buccaneers on Sunday to highlight the NFL Week 10 schedule.
 The Patriots (7-2) are looking to win their seventh game in a row as they eye their first AFC East title in six years, while the Buccaneers (6-2) have won three of four and are aiming for their fifth consecutive NFC South crown.
 The Buccaneers enter as 2.5-point favorites, but the Patriots have won seven of 10 all-time meetings, including four of the last five.
 This is one of four Week 10 matchups with a spread of 2.5 or fewer.

-There are a number of other intriguing matchups on the Week 10 NFL schedule, including Ravens at Vikings (+4.5), Steelers at Chargers (-3), Jaguars at Texans (-1.5), and Eagles at Packers (-2.5) on Monday, as Green Bay looks to overcome the loss of explosive tight end Tucker Kraft (knee).
+There are a number of other intriguing matchups on the Week 10 NFL schedule, including Ravens at Vikings (+4.5), Steelers at Chargers (-3), Jaguars at Texans (+1.5), with Houston being without C.J.
+Stroud (concussion) and Eagles at Packers (-2.5) on Monday, as Green Bay looks to overcome the loss of explosive tight end Tucker Kraft (knee).
 Before locking in any Week 10 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.